 Free reading and borrowing privileges for alumnae with the Barnard Alumnae ID card.
 Please note that alumnae cannot renew books online, but must renew books in person at the library from which they took the books.
 Access to electronic databases is available at library computer terminals.

 Access to Columbia University Libraries require an additional ID card.
 Cards only provide Barnard Alumnae with free visiting privileges.
 For those interested, there is a further opportunity to purchase borrowing privileges for Columbia University libraries for $30/month.
 To obtain a Columbia Library ID card please go to Room 201, Butler Library.
 For anything that's password protected, alumnae may purchase access through Columbia's Library Information Office.
 However, free access is available at the public terminals in Butler.
 Library Information Office:

 Graduates of Columbia University, Barnard College, Teacher's College, or Union Theological Seminary have off-campus access to the e-resources listed here.
 To use these resources alumni may need to activate their UNI or change their password using this Web page.

 Office of the Dean of Studies

 Alumnae interested in changing careers, exploring new interests, or preparing for admission to graduate or professional schools may take Barnard courses for credit.
 Former Barnard students who withdrew at least five years ago and are now interested in completing an A.B. degree may also apply to the Resumed Education Program.
 Students can take a part-time or full-time program and pay only for the number of points taken plus a readmission fee of $100.
 For post-baccalaureate students, there is a ten percent reduction in tuition.
-For further information, contact Dean Aaron Schneider, Dean of Studies Office, 105 Milbank Hall, 212-854-2024.
+For further information, contact Dean Natalie Friedman, Dean of Studies Office, 105 Milbank Hall, 212-854-2024.